shekeriev/suse-tu/lecture-3/demo.md

 # Introduction to containers

+A multi-part session that aims to cover various basic concepts and techniques when working with containers.
+The journey starts with a single **Docker** host.
+Then, once the basics are covered, will move on to a single **k3s** host.
+It will be used to do a transition to the **Kubernetes** way of working with containers.
+Finally, if the time allows, a three-node **k3s** cluster will be created.

+All sections marked with (*) are not mandatory.

 ## Introduction to containers with Docker

+Two parts here:
  - slides - why containers; containers vs virtual machines; types of containers; Docker; workflow; Dockerfile
  - demo - install Docker; basic post-config; run a few containers; create image; run a multi-container application